-Attention to Professional, Ethical and Legal Issues Systemic Case Conceptualization: Clinical Session Management: Attention to Client/Therapist Position Effective Use of Supervision
+- Attention to Professional, Ethical and Legal Issues

+- Systemic Case Conceptualization:

+- Clinical Session Management:

+- Attention to Client/Therapist Position

+- Effective Use of Supervision

 It is recognized that student progress in acquiring and practicing therapeutic skills and formulating their therapeutic orientation as they move through the program from novice to professional.
 As such, students have the opportunity to identify their strengths and needs for further development throughout their clinical experiences.
+The evaluation forms can be viewed under www.nova.edu/studentresources.